agentmorris/MegaDetector/megadetector-challenges.md

 <img src="images/failure-examples/sample-snapshotsafari-04.jpg" width="600">

-<br/>Maddening!!!
+Maddening!!!
 But also a reminder that in the <i>vast</i> majority of savanna data like this, MD does fine.
 This appears to be something about a particular subset of older cameras from the Snapshot Serengeti program that confuse MD.

 Last but not least, a dataset full of mountain goats where MD had no trouble with probably 90% of the goats, but in the other 10% we can just stare straight at a goat that MD doesn't see: